-- Transparency of the legal and regulatory framework has increased, as has the procurement process to a limited extent, due to e-procurement. - The main cornerstones of an audit and control framework are in place. - First, promising steps are undertaken to engage civil society. - The most important elements of an anti-corruption framework are in place.
+- The use of e-procurement has contributed to a relative improvement of transparency of the government public procurement system. - The main cornerstones of an audit and control framework are in place. - First, promising steps are undertaken to engage civil society. - The most important elements of an anti-corruption framework are in place.